BINARY-SPACE/SatView/Documents/Coding.md

 #####1.
 Database
 Currently, SatView™ supports two database standards: SCOS-2000 (ESA) and ALTEL (L3 Communications).<br />
 The document [SatView™ Database Standards](../Documents/SatView™ Database Standards.pdf) describes these standards in more detail and helps to evaluate which one fits the mission's needs best.<br />
-Depending on the chosen database standard the associated software projects need to be included in the solution:<br />
+Depending on the chosen database standard, the associated software projects need to be included in the solution:<br />
 **SCOS-2000** & **Satellite (SCOS-2000)** or **ALTEL** & **Satellite (ALTEL)**.
 Obviously, the projects **Satellite (SCOS-2000)** or **Satellite (ALTEL)** need to be renamed to the mission's satellite name and the unused projects can be excluded from the solution.<br />
-The projects **SCOS-2000** and **ALTEL** define the generic behavior of all satellites using that database standard whereas the associated **Satellite (XXX)** projects contain any code deviating from the standard.
+Whereas the projects **SCOS-2000** and **ALTEL** define the generic behavior of all satellites using that database standard, the associated **Satellite (XXX)** projects contain any code deviating from that standard.

 <br />
 #####2.
 Data I/O